Dreaming of Oz

 Here is French singer Juliette Greco singing Les Fuielles Morte (Autumn Leaves) in French in a live concert in Berlin (1967) in a simple arrangement of voice and guitar.
 Sartre said of her that she had “. . . millions of poems in her voice.”
 (Wikipedia)

-Where this is much light, the shadow is deep. ~ Geothe
+Where there is much light, the shadow is deep. ~ Geothe

 For a translation of the original French lyrics (by Jacques Prevert) to Les Feuilles mortes/Autumn Leaves (not the Johnny Mercer English lyrics) – see this translation by Coby Lubliner.